Jaycar-Electronics/Camping-Power-Meter/README.md

 ![](images/spiffs.png)

-From this, we can use seperate files for our javascript, HTML, and CSS, and we don't have to worry about putting it into a c-string.
+From this, we can use separate files for our JavaScript, HTML, and CSS, and we don't have to worry about putting it into a c-string.

 Every time you change your website code, you will have to re-upload data.
 In our code, we hijack the "onNotFound" function to look in our SPIFFS for a particular filename, and stream that.